clementroume/HolbertonCurriculum/FullStack/README.md

 - **Fun with CSS**: Experimenting with creative **CSS animations**, **transitions**, **sprites**, and **custom UI components**, pushing the limits of what’s possible without JavaScript.
 - **Holberton Headphones**: Implementing a **pixel-perfect** webpage from a **Figma design**, ensuring responsiveness, accessibility, and maintainability using **semantic HTML and CSS**.
 - **Markdown to HTML** - Converting Markdown syntax into HTML using Python, providing experience with file handling and text processing.
+- **Web Back-End** - Building efficient server-side components with Python, emphasizing caching strategies, object-oriented design, and performance optimization.
+- **Web Front-End** - Utilizing tools and techniques to enhance the front-end development process, including developer tools, Sass, and responsive design.
 - **Web Development** - Creating webpages using HTML and CSS, including advanced concepts.
-- **Web Front-End** - Utilizing tools and techniques to enhance the front-end development process, including developer tools, Sass, and responsive design.

 Each section includes progressively challenging tasks to reinforce theoretical concepts through practical application.